What we do

 Partnership working is key to Healthwatch philosophy, so local service user organisations suggest areas of work, and timescales for completion.
 This avoids duplication of effort.

-The Healthwatch Steering Group, volunteers, and staff will be involved with consultation and planning workshops so that analysis of data collected throughout the year as part of ongoing engagement activity is achieved.
+The Healthwatch Board, volunteers, and staff will be involved with consultation and planning workshops so that analysis of data collected throughout the year as part of ongoing engagement activity is achieved.

 How we work